arjunkv321/NMC_Solver/README.md

 # NMC_Solver
+A complete NMC solver for civil engineering

+install python

-A complete NMC solver for civil engineering\n install python goto cmd and also install sympy by typing - pip install sympy
+goto cmd and also install sympy by typing - pip install sympy